acdh-oeaw/Teaching_CBS4DH/lectures/regex_1.md

 - phone numbers
 - clean out time stamps or (special notationed) notes in transcriptions

+We will firstly treat basic characters and later see some possibilities to combine them on a higher level to enable more complicated patterns.
+Notice the multiple ways to define the same pattern along this introduction.
+It is important to compose the regular expression in a way that is readable and understandable for another person.

 ## Characters

 | Special sequence | Matches                          | Equivalent Sets  |